Lempicka (musical): Act 1

 Lempicka opens with an older version of Tamara de Lempicka muttering to herself while painting in 1970s California.
 She describes her woes of loving two people at once and reminisces on her life, asking "How did I wind up here?"
-The screen behind Tamara opens up and she changes to become a younger version of herself (Poland, 1918).
-Tamara is in a wedding dress, painting, as we are introduced to her mother and then Tadeusz Lempicki, a Polish aristocrat and the man she will be marrying ("Unseen").
+The screen behind Tamara opens up and she changes to become a younger version of herself (Poland, 1918) ("Unseen").
+Tamara is in a wedding dress, painting, as we are introduced to her mother and then Tadeusz Lempicki, a Polish aristocrat and the man she will be marrying.
 Tadeusz’s father mentions his distaste for Tamara, whose late father was Jewish.

 After the wedding, Tadeusz is arrested for plotting with the Tsar as the Russian Revolution is underway.
 Tamara is able to convince two guards to let her through to her husband by paying them with expensive jewelry, but the third guard is not moved and insists that Tamara give him her body to use for the night.
 Tamara gives in and frees Tadeusz ("Our Time").
-Now, Tamara and Tadeusz are on a train to Paris, with their new daughter Kizette, as Tadeusz ponders how his wife got him out ("Starting Over").
+Now, Tamara and Tadeusz are on a train to Paris, Tamara hopes that their daughter, Kizette, will never have to experience their hardships, as Tadeusz ponders how his wife got him out ("Starting Over").

 When they arrive, Tamara comments that Paris is the "ugliest beautiful city" she's ever seen.
 Tadeusz continues asking how she got him out, but Tamara does not tell him.
 Tamara encourages her husband to get a job, because they have no remaining money, jewels, or political influence to help them survive in Paris, but Tadeusz is insulted by her suggestion that he take a bank job or, worse, that she look for work herself.
 Eventually, Tamara sees a painter selling his work and decides that she could make a living by painting.
 She attempts to create a still life painting of "Three Madeleines" before eating them all and deciding she should stick to human subjects.
-Her daughter Kizette poses for several portraits.
 Tamara attempts to sell art to the Baron and the Baroness, the former of who recommends she goes to see Filippo Tommaso Marinetti to teach her art.
 Marinetti asks Tamara to show him something he hasn't seen before.
-Then, the scene switches to Tamara painting in her home, as the Baron shows up and she sells two paintings ("Paris").
+Then, the scene switches to Tamara painting in her home, with Kizette, now a child, and Tadeusz dancing, the Baron shows up and she sells two paintings.
+Armistice is declared and Tamara sees her chance with painting in Paris ("Paris").